 logo

 Earning a degree in substance abuse counseling, also known as addiction counseling, will provide you with formal training in recognizing and treating addictions.
-Earning a drug and alcohol counselor degree is a first step towards launching a professional career in this field, as many states require prospective counselors to have at least some formal education or training in order to become licensed (some states may require a lower or higher level of education – be sure to check your state’s requirements).
-Many states recognize the bachelor’s or master’s degree as the minimum requirement for a professional license in substance abuse counseling for independent (unsupervised) practice.
+Many states offer credentials with a high school diploma or associate’s degree, but most states recognize the master’s degree as the minimum requirement for independent professional licensure in substance abuse counseling.
 Continue reading to learn more about degree programs in substance abuse counseling as well as career opportunities and licensing options with this degree.

 Quick Facts

-• There are 363 colleges and universities with substance abuse/addiction counseling programs.1
+• There are 363 not-for-profit colleges and universities with substance abuse/addiction counseling programs.1

 • 221 schools offer a certificate in substance abuse/addiction counseling.1